afresh1/OpenBSD-perl/UPDATING.md

 * At some point you won't get any better results and you will actually have to look at the logs and update patches.
 * Eventually everything will build and tests will pass.
-* After this, use `build_local_perl` to build a "clean" perl install
+* After this, use `make_patched_perl` to build a patched perl directory
 * Change into the perl build directory and run `regen_manpage_list`
-* Copy the new Makefile.bsdwrapper1
+* Copy the new Makefile.bsdwrapper1 to the git repo
 * Then you can commit the patch changes!
 * Now have people test on additional architectures.